ruchiradhar/reproducible_science/README.md

 ### Course work

 Improve code you are using based on the concepts and tools reviewed over the 4 days: from version control and better inline documentation, to functionalization and modern computational statistics.

-Make a 10 minutes presentation summarizing all of your course works and what measures you have taken to improve reproducibility in your PhD (including work from session 1).
+Make a 10 minutes presentation summarizing all of your course works and what measures you have taken to improve reproducibility in your PhD - include main aspects from session 1, add computational aspects presented in session 2.

 ## Part 3